bismuth-dev/RebornBuddy.Wiki/README.md

 *Main article: [Getting Started with GitHub Pages][301]*

  1. On the GitHub repo page, go to `Settings > Pages`.
- 2.
+ 2. Under Source, set `Branch: gh-pages` and `Folder: / (root)`, then click `Save`.
+ 3. Wait for site to fully publish to the URL at the top of the page.

 ### Customizing the Domain Name

 *Main article: [Configuring Custom Domains][302]*

+ 1. On the GitHub repo page, go to `Settings > Pages`.
+ 2. Set `Custom Domain: rebornbuddy.wiki`, then click `Save`.
+ 3. `git pull` the `CNAME` file created by GitHub into `src/docs/`.
+ 4. At your domain name provider, configure DNS records:
+    - Create `CNAME` record for `www` as `themanta.github.io`
+    - Create `A` and `AAAA` records for `@` as GitHub Pages' [IPv4 and IPv6 addresses][303].

 ### Publishing Changes

-*Main article: [Publishing Your Site][303]*
+*Main article: [Publishing Your Site][304]*

 Automatic builds + publishing are triggered by pushing commits to `master` branch.

 Changes should appear on the site after a few minutes.
 Check the [Actions tab][2] for build status and error logs.

-⚠️ All MkDocs plugins added to the `Dockerfile` must also be added to [`Publish.yml`][304] or the automated build will fail.
+⚠️ All MkDocs plugins added to the `Dockerfile` must also be added to [`Publish.yml`][305] or the automated build will fail.

 [300]: https://pages.github.com/ "Getting Started with GitHub Pages"
 [301]: https://docs.github.com/en/pages/getting-started-with-github-pages "GitHub Pages documentation"
 [302]: https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site "Configuring Custom Domains"
+[303]: https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site#configuring-an-apex-domain "Configuring an apex domain"
-[303]: https://squidfunk.github.io/mkdocs-material/publishing-your-site/#with-github-actions "Publishing Y3ur Site"
+[304]: https://squidfunk.github.io/mkdocs-material/publishing-your-site/#with-github-actions "Publishing Y3ur Site"
-[304]: ./github/workflows/Publish.yml "Publish.yml"
+[305]: ./.github/workflows/Publish.yml "Publish.yml"